Ann B. Ross

-Ann B. Ross is an American author noted for her series of New York Times bestsellers set in her home state of North Carolina This comedic cozy mystery series features Miss Julia, whose name appears at the beginning of each title in the series.
+Ann B. Ross (January 28, 1934 – April 16, 2025) was an American author and college professor.
+She is known for the New York Times bestsellers cozy mystery series, Miss Julia, that was set in her home state of North Carolina.
 Ross also taught literature and humanities at the University of North Carolina at Asheville.

 Early life

 Ross was born January 28, 1934 in Austell, Georgia.
+Her parents were Roy Parker Brown and Annie Lola Brown.

+Ross attended Blue Ridge Community College.
+She then attended nursing school at Armstrong College and worked as a nurse at the OR Department of South Carolina Baptist Hospital in Columbia, South Carolina.

-She attended Blue Ridge Community College and Armstrong College before completing her B.A. in literature at the University of North Carolina at Asheville in 1984, while her children were also at university.
-She earned an MA and Ph.D. in Old English from the University of North Carolina at Chapel Hill (UNC) in 1991.
+Ross returned to college in 1980, graduating Magna cum Laude with a B.A. in literature at the University of North Carolina at Asheville in 1984, while her children were also at university.
+She earned an MA in 1986 and Ph.D. in 1992, both in Medieval Studies from the University of North Carolina at Chapel Hill.

 Career

-Ross began her publishing career in the early 1980s with two paperback murder mysteries: The Murder Cure published in 1978 and The Murder Stroke published in 1981.
+Ross began her publishing career with two paperback murder mysteries: The Murder Cure published in 1978 and The Murder Stroke published in 1981.
 They "didn't do very well" and she gave up on writing.
 While a graduate student, she wrote The Pilgrimage, an adventure story about two North Carolina sisters who go west in the 19th–century as missionaries.
 Doris Betts, a novelist and creative writing professor at UNC, put Ross in touch with agent Rhoda Weyr, who read The Pilgrimage and sold it to MacMillan Press in 1988.
 However, sales were again limited.

-After 1991, Ross transitioned to a career as a university instructor at the University of North Carolina at Asheville, when Miss Julia just "came into her head."
+After 1991, Ross transitioned to a career as visiting professor and adjuect professor of literature at the University of North Carolina at Asheville.
+At this time, she created the character Miss Julia.
 Ross said, “For the first time in my life, I was no one’s daughter, niece, wife, or mother.
 I was just Ann, and my identity came from my classroom performance alone. ...It was absolutely liberating.”
 The fictional Miss Julia (aka Mrs. Wesley Lloyd Springer), is "a refined Southern woman" whose life is disrupted by the secrets of her deceased husband.
 Ross writes from Miss Julia's perspective.

 Despite the prediction of an editor at William Morrow "that her audience would be limited to women over forty in the Southeastern United States," the first book in the series, Miss Julia Speaks Her Mind, sold well and went through six printings its first year.
 The Independent Booksellers Association ranked number nine on its list of recommended books for the year.
 It also was named to the Barnes & Noble Discover Great New Writers list."
 Reader's Digest Condensed Books issued the book in twelve different languages."